anthony-r-h/anthony-r-h.github.io/_posts/2023-10-4-ALIEXPRESS_ALLROAD_PLAN.md

 The PP5 power meter spider itself is around $100, which was close enough to the cost of a non-power-meter spider that it seemed worth trying.
 The complete crank assembly, including the crank arms, was $252.09.

 [Shane Miller (GPLama) reviewed the PP5 power meter](https://gplama.com/2026/02/18/thinkrider-pp5-power-meter-review/) and found accuracy problems, especially after hard efforts where the zero offset can drift and make the unit read high for the rest of the ride.
-For my use, as a non-serious cyclist, having rough power reference sure beats vibes.
+That's not a problem for me, as a non-serious cyclist, having rough power reference sure beats vibes.

 The chainring is a ZRACE Unchained 50/34T set.
 These are machined out of 7075 aluminium and are heavily profiled for weight reduction.
 The chainrings were $67.30.